WordPress Traffic Automation Blueprint – Part 3 (Configuration)

 When you publish a new post, WordPress automatically notifies the following site update services …

-Unless you or your webmaster have specifically configured your settings to discourage search engines from indexing your site, then your site will automatically notify the list of services entered into the Update Services box
+Unless you or your webmaster have intentionally configured your site settings to discourage search engines from indexing your site – see next section, then your site will automatically notify the services entered into the Update Services box

 With an ‘out of the box’ WordPress installation, only one service is listed …